msakai/resume/resume.md

   design of our formal specification language for C, implementation of a kind of C compiler, and so on.

-* Verification of work-flow networks based on model checking (2007).
+* Verification of workflow networks based on model checking (2007).

 Skills
 ------